Olovo: Tourism and heritage

 Today, Olovo is best known for its coniferous forests, blue sky, and clear swift waters coming from three main mountain rivers, the Stupčanica, Krivaja, and Bioštica.
-Olovo hosts annual bullwrestling in nearby villages Čevljanovići and Boganovići, and other traditional festivals.

 It is a popular nightlife spot for youth from nearby villages.
 Olovo is also well known for its spa built around mineral rich hot springs, which dates back to the period of Roman reign in the area.
 There are also several hot springs along the course of the Krivaja river, downstream from Olovo.
-These hot springs are well known though only provisionally captured with a cut block of stones dating back to Roman times.
+These hot springs are well known though only provisionally captured with a tub made of roughly cut block of stones dating back to Roman times.

 the region is also known for its hunting grounds in surrounding forests, while several protected nature parks are established around nearby mountains and canyons, such as protected areas on Konjuh and Zvijezda, Čude Canyon, Bioštica river canyon, with many culture-historical heritage site from times of medieval Bosnia.

 Olovo is also a stopover for travelers to rest and change directions when traveling to cities such as Sarajevo to Tuzla, or Zenica and Zavidovići.